Skip to content

 Water Reserves in Dahab

 You can only come to the coastal city of Dahab to enjoy nature reserves and practise water activities.
-The charming city of Dahab offers you many opportunities and choices among various water reserves, such as:
+The charming town of Dahab offers you many opportunities and choices among various water reserves, such as:

 Abu Galum Reserve

 Abu Galum Reserve is located about 20 kilometres from Dahab.
-It is known to be one of the most beautiful places for swimming, diving, floating, and many other activities, such as camping, safari, and snorkelling.
+It is one of the most beautiful places for swimming, diving, floating, and many other activities, such as camping, safari, and snorkelling.
 The area contains about 165 species of plants, and it is famous for the underwater cave system extending to depths of more than 100 metres.

 The Three Balls